How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Implementation Details

 \subsection{Minigrid}

-We used 5 seeds for the minigrid experiments.
-We tuned 2 different hyperparameter via grid search: curiosity learning rate $\in[0.01, 0.001, 0.0001]$ and intrinsic reward scaling (before normalisation) $\in[1, 10, 100]$ for the AMA and MSE modules on the six room environment (by summing up the novel states visited with and without a noisy TV).
+We used 5 seeds for the minigrid experiments when tuning the learning rate for respective curiosity modules via grid search: $\in[0.01, 0.001, 0.0001]$, we selected the learning rate for each method that achieved both good exploration (as measured by novel states visited) and extrinsic rewards (if any were achieved) for both the noisy TV and no noisy TV settings on the 6 room environment.
+We give equal weighting to intrinisc and extrinsic rewards.
 We used different seeds for the grid search and the final results.
+For the final results we used 10 seeds.
 We also adapt an implementation of the Welford algorithm from stack overflow for normalising rewards \footnote{\url{https://stackoverflow.com/a/5544108/13216535}}.
-The architecture for forward prediction is adapted from the implementation from [22] but in preliminary experimentation we ended up changing their prediction architecture dramatically.
+We found to return to goal states it is important to normalise the sum of extrinsic and intrinsic rewards, which we now implement for the novel states visited results in the main text (the previous manuscript only normalised intrinsic rewards in the novel states visited results shown in the main text).
+The architecture for forward prediction is adapted from the implementation from \cite{Raileanu2020RIDE:} but in preliminary experimentation we ended up changing their prediction architecture dramatically.